Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Peercoin mining.
 To give the network more power, miners can also contribute processing power to network security.

 The earnings from proof of stake are fixed whereas the mining earnings are being reduced over time, but they are still higher than the earning from staking.
-Overall, Peercoin has averaged inflation under 5% per year, but at the end of 2017, this was starting to decrease.
+Overall, Peercoin has averaged inflation under 5% per year, but this is decreasing.